Finnish minelayer Pyhäranta

 Pyhäranta is a Finnish Pansio-class minelayer that was commissioned in 1992.
 The ship underwent an extensive mid-life refit in 2017, but ran aground and damaged its hull during an exercise in August 2022.
+At that time, it was based at Upinniemi and was a part of the 7th Surface Warfare Squadron of the Finnish Coastal Fleet along with the other minelayers Hämeenmaa and Porkkala, as well as several Hamina-class fast attack craft.